Rooster rides again - but a raft, this time

 Wayne as Rooster launches into the part with even more gusto than he did for Hathaway – in fact he comes dangerously near to overacting.
 Hepburn as Goodnight does her Hepburn act, grande dame with, as Rooster says, all that wah wah accent.
 There are a couple of moments which work well – Hepburn reciting the 23rd Psalm as Jordan shoots at her feet, or wetting the foresight of her Winchester with her finger prior to shooting one of the bad guys.

 It isn’t quite The African Queen because Rooster and Miss Goodnight are joined on their perilous voyage by a young Indian boy, Wolf (Richard Romancito), who clearly comes to admire Rooster and asks if there has ever been an Indian marshal because he’d like to become one.
 It’s actually quite a touching moment.
 Wolf is very handy in a scrape and what with Miss Goodnight’s markswomanship, the trio make a formidable force against the badmen.
 The badmen number ten at first but are gradually whittled down in the running fight, until they are four in a row on their horses, just like Lucky Ned Pepper and his cronies in that clearing in Colorado.
 Mind, Rooster’s Gatling gun and nitroglycerine help.

-At one point, after a particularly sharp criticism from Miss Goodnight, Rooster makes an aside to Wolf, “God help us if they ever give women the vote.”
+At one point, after a particularly waspish criticism from Miss Goodnight, Rooster makes an aside to Wolf, “God help us if they ever give women the vote.”
 Actually Wyoming women won the right to vote in 1869.

 Of course stunt doubles are often used and are rather too obviously doubles sometimes, but you can’t blame Miss Hepburn for having a stand-in during the white-water rafting scenes.